the-incluseum/anti-oppressive-spaces/checklist.md

   in another country looking at content that might be considered restricted in their country of origin - gay rights, political content, etc).
-- Do you have a clear idea of why you're collecting each piece of data?
-Is that intention conveyed to users?
+- Why are you collecting each piece of data?
+Is your intention conveyed to users?
 - If you collect comments that will be made public, do you have guidelines for discourse in place?
 - Do icons, photos, etc. assume things about gender or race of users?
+- Have you staged any photos that inaccurately reflect the diversity of your visitorship or staff?
-- Have you been sure not to make business decisions based on existing analytics?
+- Have you been sure not to make business decisions based solely on existing analytics?
 Do you have a clear plan on how to measure the business decisions you've made, through analytics or otherwise?
 - What modes of communication do your teams use?
 Is that working for everyone?